JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 `WindowState` is a separate API class for the window placement, current position, and size.
 The placement attribute allows you to specify how the window is placed on the screen: floating, maximized/minimized, or fullscreen.
-To change the window state, use callbacks or observe it in composables.
 Any change of the state triggers automatic recomposition.
+To change the window state, use callbacks or observe it in composables:

 ```kotlin
 import androidx.compose.foundation.clickable